daxur-studios/brunos-nodejs-experience/README.md

 # Purpose

-This project is Bruno's demonstation of using Node.js and Express to create a basic REST API, (found under functions folder)
+This project is for Bruno's demonstation of using Node.js and Express to create a basic REST API, (found under functions folder)

 # BrunosNodejsExperience